100 Nifty Facts About New Jersey, USA

 Casinos in Atlantic City today

-• On February 17, 2007, the civil union of same-sex couples was officially recognized by New Jersey.
+96. On February 17, 2007, New Jersey officially recognized the civil union of same-sex couples.

-• In 2008, astronomer Alicia Soderberg at Princeton was the first to ever witness a star exploding, called a supernova.
+98. In 2008, astronomer Alicia Soderberg at Princeton was the first ever to witness a star exploding, called a supernova.

-• In 2012, Hurricane Sandy struck the coast of New Jersey.
-It was the deadliest in the state’s history, killing 10, and leaving millions without power.
+99. In 2012, Hurricane Sandy struck the coast of New Jersey.
+It was the deadliest in the state’s history, killing ten and leaving millions without power.

 A damaged dock on a beach in New Jersey caused by Hurricane Sandy